-Therefore, the property ($\clubsuit$) follows from Lemma~\ref{cover-supersaturation} applied with $s=k-1$.
 Next we consider the property ($\spadesuit$).
 Following the approach in~\cite{Han2017Minimum}, given a $k$-graph $H$, we first find a partition of $V(H)$ such that all parts are $(F, \beta, i)$-closed in $H$ and then study the reachability between different parts.
 The following lemma provides such a partition.

 \begin{lemma}{\rm (\cite[Theorem 6.3]{Han_2020})}.
 Suppose that $1/n\ll \beta_0\ll \beta \ll \delta, 1/c, 1/f <1$ and $c, f,k, n \in \mathbb{N}$ with $f\ge k\ge 3$.
 Let $F$ be a $k$-graph with $f:=v(F)$.
 Assume $H$ is a $k$-graph on $n$ vertices and $S\subseteq V(H)$ is such that $|\tilde{N}_{F, \beta , 1}(v)\cap S|\geq \delta n$ for any $v\in S$.
 Further, suppose every set of $c+1$ vertices in $S$ contains two vertices that are $(F, \beta , 1)$-reachable in $H$.
 Then we can find a partition $\mathcal{P}$ of $S$ into $V_1,\dots,V_r$ with $r \leq \min\{c,\lfloor1/{\delta}\rfloor\}$ such that for any $i \in [r]$, $|V_i|\geq (\delta -\beta )n$ and $V_i$ is $(F, \beta_0 , 2^{c-1})$-closed in $H$. \end{lemma}